maxfridbe/PicoMVVM/README.md

 	```

 3. In the ViewModel source:
-	a.
-If your view contains other views subclass ContainerViewModelBase.
+	*  If your view contains other views: subclass ContainerViewModelBase.
 Setting CurrentViewModel will trigger the XAML binding to pick an appropriate view for your ViewModel
-	b.
-If your view stands alone subclass ViewModelBase
+	*  If your view stands alone: subclass ViewModelBase

 Other Features
 --------------